Aiven-Open/klaw-docs/docs/docs/HowTo/subscriptions/Request-a-subscription.md

 ## Make a subscription request

-1. In Klaw, navigate to the **Topics** menu, and select the topic you want to request a subscription for.
+1. In Klaw, navigate to the **Topics** menu, and select the topic you want to request a subscription.

 2. Select the subscribe button available in the bottom right corner.